loyep/next-pwa/packages/next-pwa/README.md

 ## Features

-- 0️⃣ No configuration needed, but is configurable using `Workbox`'s options and our own options.
+- 0️⃣ No configuration needed, but is configurable using Workbox's options and our own options.
 - ✨ Optimized precaching and runtime caching.
 - 💯 Maximal Lighthouse score.
 - 🎈 Easy-to-understand examples.